VeraCologne/LearningBlog/content/posts/2018-12-13-ecto-query.markdown

 ---
 layout: post
-title:  "The One With Ecto.Query"
+title:  "The One with Ecto.Query"
 date:   2018-12-13 16:43:47 +0100
 tags:
 - elixir